bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 	c.
 The charity would like to receive a net contribution of $500 from this game.
 What is the fewest number of times the game must be played for the expected value of the net contribution to be at least $500 ?

 	d.
 Based on last year’s event, the charity anticipates that the Spin the Pointer game will be played 1,000 times.
 The charity would like to know the probability of obtaining a net contribution of at least $500 in 1,000 plays of the game.
 The mean and standard deviation of the net contribution to the charity in 1,000 plays of the game are $700 and $92.79, respectively.
 Use the normal distribution to approximate the probability that the charity would obtain a net contribution of at least $500 in 1,000 plays of the game.

+8. **2013, Free Response, #3**

+Each full carton of Grade A eggs consists of 1 randomly selected empty cardboard container and 12 randomly selected eggs.
+The weights of such full cartons are approximately normally distributed with a mean of 840 grams and a standard deviation of 7.9 grams.

+	a.
+What is the probability that a randomly selected full carton of Grade A eggs will weigh more than 850 grams?

+	b.
+The weights of the empty cardboard containers have a mean of 20 grams and a standard deviation of 1.7 grams.
+It is reasonable to assume independence between the weights of the empty cardboard containers and the weights of the eggs.
+It is also reasonable to assume independence among the weights of the 12 eggs that are randomly selected for a full carton.

+	Let the random variable **X** be the weight of a single randomly selected Grade A egg.

+	    i.
+What is the mean of **X**?

+	    ii.
+What is the standard deviation of **X** ?